Loyal Legion (restaurant)

 Restaurant chain based in Portland, Oregon, U.S.

 Loyal Legion is small chain of restaurants based in Portland, Oregon, United States.
 It is operated by the restaurant group ChefStable.

 History and locations

 Loyal Legion operates a beer hall in southeast Portland's Buckman neighborhood, and a taproom in Beaverton.
 The southeast Portland location opened in 2015 and has a seating capacity of approximately 220 people.

 Previously, the business also operated in Sacramento.

 Reception

 Alexander Frane included Loyal Legion in Condé Nast Travelers 2018 list of Portland's thirteen best bars.
+The business won in the Best Beer Selection on Tap category of Willamette Week annual 'Best of Portland' readers' poll in 2025 and 2026.